 15. Take Stunning Photos from Oceanside Municipal Pier

-Lovers of marine wildlife are sure to love the seagulls, rays, dolphins and more that emerge near the pier in plain sight of human spectators.
-Morning, afternoon or night, the sights are unique to the San Diego shoreline and can’t be compared to anywhere else in the world.
+Marine wildlife lovers will surely love the seagulls, rays, dolphins, and more that emerge near the pier in sight of human spectators.
+Morning, afternoon, or night, the sights are unique to the San Diego shoreline and can’t be compared to anywhere else.

 16. Get into the Craft Beer Scene with a Brewery Tour

 Ballast Point Brewery and Spirits provides one of the few free brewery tours in San Diego – and what a tour it is!
 This brewery was named Small Brewery of the Year in 2010 by the World Beer Cup, which alone stands as a testament to the quality of the beers produced here.

 The tour is free of charge, including a tasting at the very end.
 From the start of the tour, you will learn all there is to know about Ballast Point Brewery and Spirits’ brewing process.